Slaughterbots are here.

 The risks

-What risks do lethal autonomous weapons pose?
+What risks do autonomous weapons systems pose?

 Unpredictability